UPDATED: APRIL 27, 2023 | 2 MIN READ

 - The American Psychology Association links 30 murders to road rage each year

-It can also be helpful to know where you are most at risk of experiencing extreme road rage.
+Knowing where you are most at risk of experiencing extreme road rage can also be helpful.
 To give a snapshot of this, here is a look at the most intense form of road rage: gun violence.
 The states with the most cases of road rage involving a firearm between 2017 and 2021 are: